TehAlex13/Hardware-Acceleration-of-FLITC-algorithm/README.md

 A validation dataset is used to evaluate the model's accuracy.

 Three quantization methods were tested to optimize model size and processing latency:
--TensorFlow-Lite Dynamic Range Quantization -TensorFlow-Lite Full Integer Quantization
--Vitis-AI TensorFlow-2 Quantization
+TensorFlow-Lite Dynamic Range, TensorFlow-Lite Full Integer, Vitis-AI TensorFlow-2

 FPGA Implementation: The quantized models are deployed on the Xilinx Zynq UltraScale+ MPSoC ZCU104 FPGA platform.
 Execution leverages the Deep Learning Processing Unit (DPU).